leogadddd/todo-app/README.md

 # City of Gold Technical Exam

-This repository contains the solution for the City of Gold technical Assesment.
+This repository is for the City of Gold technical Assesment.

 ## How to Run